Adenoviridae: Gene therapy

 Adenoviruses have long been a popular viral vector for gene therapy due to their ability to affect both replicating and non-replicating cells, accommodate large transgenes, and code for proteins without integrating genetic material into the host cell genome.
 More specifically, they are used as a vehicle to administer targeted therapy, in the form of recombinant DNA or protein.
 This therapy has been found especially useful in treating monogenic disease (e.g. cystic fibrosis, X-linked SCID, alpha1-antitrypsin deficiency) and cancer.
 In China, oncolytic adenovirus is an approved cancer treatment.
 Specific modifications on fiber proteins are used to target Adenovirus to certain cell types; a major effort is made to limit hepatotoxicity and prevent multiple organ failure.
 Adenovirus dodecahedron can qualify as a potent delivery platform for foreign antigens to human myeloid dendritic cells (MDC), and that it is efficiently presented by MDC to M1-specific CD8+ T lymphocytes.

-A safety issue with adenoviruses is that they can cause an immue response with a related inflammatory respose as occurred in the death Jesse Gelsinger in 1999.
-To address this risk, the genome of the viral genes have been modified to remove some viral genes such.
+A safety issue with adenoviruses is that they can cause an immune response with a related inflammatory response as occurred in the death of Jesse Gelsinger in 1999.
+To address this risk, the genome of the viral genes have been modified to remove some viral genes.
 One such modification is the gutless vector that removes almost all the viral genome.

 Adenovirus has been used for delivery of CRISPR/Cas9 gene editing systems, but high immune reactivity to viral infection has posed challenges in use for patients.